 Body mass index — or BMI — can be a useful measure of disease risk.

-But there are several limitations to relying solely on BMI for measuring disease risk and overall health status, especially for older adults.
+However, there are several limitations to relying solely on BMI for measuring disease risk and overall health status, especially for older adults.

 This article explains what BMI is and why current BMI ranges may not be appropriate for assessing disease risk or nutritional status in older adults.